Kapitel 69 |

 69:8.5 (779.4) The herders were the first capitalists; their herds represented capital, and they lived on the interest—the natural increase.
 And they were disinclined to trust this wealth to the keeping of either slaves or women.
 But later on they took male prisoners and forced them to cultivate the soil.
 This is the early origin of serfdom—man attached to the land.
 The Africans could easily be taught to till the soil; hence they became the great slave race. |

-69:8.6 (779.5) Slaveriet var et uundværligt led i kæden af den menneskelige civilisation.
-Det var den bro over hvilken samfundet passerede fra kaos og magelighed til orden og civiliserede aktiviteter; Det tvang tilbagestående og dovne folk til at arbejde og dermed forsynede deres overordnede med rigdom og fritid til fremme af deres samfund. |
+69:8.6 (779.5) Slaveri var et uundværligt led i den menneskelige civilisations kæde.
+Det var den bro, som samfundet gik over fra kaos og dovenskab til orden og civiliserede aktiviteter; det tvang tilbagestående og dovne folk til at arbejde og dermed skaffe rigdom og fritid til deres overordnedes sociale fremgang. |

 |